 We will be running regular online safety workshops for parents and carers but if you have any questions or concerns about any of your children’s online activities, please call in.

-Safer Internet Day 2018 will take place on Tuesday 6th February with the theme ‘Create, Connect and Share Respect: a better internet starts with you.’
+Safer Internet Day 2018 took place on Tuesday 6th February with the theme ‘Create, Connect and Share Respect: a better internet starts with you.’